Sirryan2002/ParaDark/README.md

 Installation
 ------------
-download this shit into a folder, make sure it's named "ParaDark"
+download this shit into a folder, make sure it's named "ParaDark" and slap it in the skins folder

 go to MediaWiki LocalSetting.php and add this line `wfLoadSkin( 'ParaDark' );` next to all the other ones that look like that